 Although they are pricier than your standard yaks, the investment is well worth it.
 Use the information in this guide to help you pick the best motorized kayak.
 The models listed here would be a great starting point.

 Are you looking to buy a non-motorized kayak?
-Check out our in-depth review of the 10 best ones of 2020 worth checking out.
+Check out our in-depth review of the 10 best ones worth checking out.

 A great review of what to look for- thanks- we are just beginning our search for a tandem motorized kayak-